pingwin02/slides-ui/README.md

 ## Requirements

-The list of tools required to build and run the project:
+The list of tools required to run the project without using containerization:

 * npm 8
 * Node 16

+The list of tools required to run the project using containerization:

+* Docker 24

+The list of tools required for PDF printing:

+* Docker 24

 ## Building